 Klimt

-Nowhere in the world can offer Klimt quite like the Belvedere.
-I counted at least 12 paintings in passing on my last visit (and I’ve seen 16 at other times), though a nice golden painting tucked away in one room caught my particular attention.
+I counted around a dozen paintings in passing on my last visit (and I’ve seen 16 at other times), though a nice golden painting tucked away in one room caught my particular attention.

 Actually, you’ll likely spot The Kiss through the numerous smartphones held in front of it.
 There is something decidedly thrilling about standing so close to such an iconic and world-famous image.